seanreed1111/sql-recipes/recipes.md

 |   5 |
 +--------------------------+
 In this case, an ID appears more than once in the list if there are multiple volume rows for a missing region.
-To see each unmatched ID only once, use SELECT DISTINCT: mysql> SELECT DISTINCT sales_volume.region_id AS 'unmatched volume row IDs' FROM sales_volume LEFT JOIN sales_region
+To see each unmatched ID only once, use SELECT DISTINCT:
+SELECT DISTINCT sales_volume.region_id AS 'unmatched volume row IDs' FROM sales_volume LEFT JOIN sales_region
  ON sales_volume.region_id = sales_region.region_id
 WHERE sales_region.region_id IS NULL